Key Takeaway

 - Significant limitation of use of a body function or system

-- Medically determined injury or impairment of a non-permanent nature which prevents the injured person from performing substantially all of the material acts which constitute such person’s usual and customary daily activities for not less than 90 days during the 180 days immediately following the occurrence of the injury or impairment
+- Medically determined injury or impairment of a non-permanent nature that prevents the injured person from performing substantially all of their usual daily activities for at least 90 of the 180 days following the injury

 In most personal injury cases involving soft tissue injuries, plaintiffs typically claim injuries under the “permanent consequential limitation” or “significant limitation” categories.
 However, as the Morales case illustrates, these claims require robust objective medical evidence.